SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 ### Dynamic BAdI-Related Statements

 - The BAdI (Business Add-In)-related statements `GET BADI` and `CALL BADI` have dynamic variants.
-- For information, refer to the [Enhancements Using BAdIs](35_BAdIs.md) cheat sheet.
+- For more information, refer to the [Enhancements Using BAdIs](35_BAdIs.md) cheat sheet.
 It includes descriptions to create demo BAdIs step by step.
 These are used in the example snippet below, illustrating the dynamic variants.

 <br>